 Privacy Policy

-This Privacy Policy explains how TrueAgent Pty Ltd ABN 70 636 626 956, as trustee for The TrueAgent Unit Trust (ABN 54 180 227 297), trading as Snap Job Reports (we, us or our), collects, uses, holds, discloses and protects personal information when you visit snapjobreports.com (the Website), sign up for the Snap Job Reports software-as-a-service application, or otherwise interact with us (together, the Services).
+This Privacy Policy explains how TrueAgent Pty Ltd ABN 70 636 626 956, as trustee for The TrueAgent Unit Trust (ABN 54 180 227 297), trading as Snap Job Reports (we, us or our), collects, uses, holds, discloses and protects personal information when you visit snapjobreports.com (the Website), enquire about or sign up for the Snap Job Reports software-as-a-service application, or otherwise interact with us (together, the Services).

 1Who this policy applies to